Jmo-101/Bash_Practice_problems/README.md

 # Bash_Practice_problems
 # UserMenu.sh

-This script is designed to provide a user-friendly menu-based interface that allows users to make selections and access corresponding information.
+This script is designed to provide a user-friendly menu-based interface that allows users to make selections and access specific information.

 ## Menu-Based Interaction